 - Service-oriented platforms like Uber, Airbnb, and GrubHub

 As you can see, digital platforms are by no means a new approach nor are they narrowly used in terms of their particular use cases.
-Digital platforms provide value to everyone within the ecosystem of the platform while turning a profit for the organization that created and maintains it through various business models such as advertising, subscriptions, pay as you go, or any combination of these and other profit-turning methods.
+Digital platforms provide value to everyone within the ecosystem of the platform while turning a profit for the organization that created and maintains it through various business models, such as:

 Another way to describe digital platforms is by talking about the essential pieces necessary to create a successful digital platform.
 The key aspects of a digital platform are: